 CPS is located in the Vineyard Building

-PHILUIPSBURG--As of April 8th one person tested positive for COVID-19 and there were nine recoveries, bringing the total active cases to 33.
-The total number of confirmed cases so far is now 2,175.
+Nine persons tested positive for COVID-19 on Thursday and 10 persons have recovered from the virus.
+The total number of active cases is now 52.
+The total number of confirmed cases is now 2,594.

-The number of people recovered since the first case surfaced on St. Maarten has increased to 2,115).
-Forty-one persons are in quarantine based on contact tracing investigations carried out by CPS.
+The number of persons recovered since the first case surfaced in St. Maarten has increased to 2,509.
+There are 74 persons in quarantine based on contact-tracing investigations carried out by CPS.